cdktf/projen-cdktf-hybrid-construct/README.md

 You can initialize such a project using `npx projen new --from projen-cdktf-hybrid-construct hybrid-module`.

-A configutation might look like this:
+A configuration might look like this:

 ```js
 const { HybridModule } = require("projen-cdktf-hybrid-construct");